 - There can be no more than one passenger in the vehicle who is not a family member

-- For drivers over 17, driving is prohibited between 1 a.m. and 6 a.m. unless a parent or guardian is in the passenger seat
+- For drivers under 18, driving is prohibited between 1 a.m. and 5 a.m. unless a parent or guardian is in the passenger seat or you are going to a school or church event

 - Probationary drivers under 18 may not use a wireless device while driving